ionic-enterprise/tutorials-and-demos-react/demos/auth-playground/README.md

 Because Auth Connect and Identity Vault both have asynchronous initialization mechanisms, this component allows the React application to wait until that process is completed to render the full content.

-During the initialization it will render the cutome `Splashscreen` component which will be visible when running on the web.
-For iOS/Android the native splashscreen will cover the web content, and then [hide()](https://capacitorjs.com/docs/apis/splash-screen#hide) this once initialization is completed (revealing the full UI).
+During the initialization it will render the custom `Splashscreen` component which will be visible when running on the web.
+For iOS/Android the native splashscreen will cover the web content, and then [hide](https://capacitorjs.com/docs/apis/splash-screen#hide) once initialization is completed (revealing the full UI).

 Since the [Identity Vault implementation](./README.md#identity-vault-implementation) is outside of React, this component must supply the following callbacks when invoking `initializeVault()`:

 - `onLock`
-  - This will get invoked exactly like the [onLock](https://ionic.io/docs/identity-vault/classes/vault#onlock) event from Identity Vault.
+  - This will get invoked exactly like [onLock](https://ionic.io/docs/identity-vault/classes/vault#onlock) from Identity Vault.
 This approach allows us to use React Router to navigate to the `UnlockPage`.
 - `onPasscodeRequested`
-  - This is a slightly modified version of the [onPasscodeRequested](https://ionic.io/docs/identity-vault/classes/vault#onpasscoderequested) event from Identity Vault.
+  - This is a slightly modified version of [onPasscodeRequested](https://ionic.io/docs/identity-vault/classes/vault#onpasscoderequested) from Identity Vault.
 The difference being that it should return the passcode value, which our Identity Vault implementation will then use internally to set it.

-This component will also attempt to restore previously set session data if the `Vault` is not locked.
+This component will also attempt to restore previously set session data if `canUnlock` is false.
 Otherwise the app will rely on the router configuration to appropriately navigate to either the `LoginPage` or `UnlockPage`.

 #### AppPinDialog

-The `Vault` API contains an [onPasscodeRequested()](https://ionic.io/docs/identity-vault/classes/vault#onpasscoderequested) callback that is used to get the passcode when using a [CustomPasscode](https://ionic.io/docs/identity-vault/enums/vaulttype#custompasscode) type of vault.
-The method and workflow used to obtain the passcode is determined by the application, the only requirement is to call `setCustomPasscode()` from within `onPasscodeRequested()`.
+The `Vault` API contains an [onPasscodeRequested](https://ionic.io/docs/identity-vault/classes/vault#onpasscoderequested) callback that is used to get the passcode when using a [CustomPasscode](https://ionic.io/docs/identity-vault/enums/vaulttype#custompasscode) type of vault.
+The method and workflow used to obtain the passcode is determined by the application, the only requirement is to call `setCustomPasscode` from within `onPasscodeRequested`.

 For example: